 Easy garden party ideas and inspiration

 We’ve given quite a few garden parties over the years.
-Here are the summer party ideas that have worked for us, either as party-givers or party-goers.
+Here are the garden party ideas that have worked for us, either as party-givers or party-goers.

 I’ve bought some items, but others have been sent to me free for review.
-There are some affiliate links in the post, which means you can click through to buy some products.
-If you do, I may get a small fee.
+There are some affiliate links in the post – see disclosure.
 However, I’ve only included products or ideas that have really worked for me or for friends of mine.

 Garden party flowers